shichao-an/notes/docs/bd/ch1.md

 ##### **Example: highly available counting** *

 For example, suppose you have two replicas with a count of 10 when a network partition begins.
 Suppose the first replica gets two increments and the second gets one increment.
 When it comes time to merge these replicas together, with values of 12 and 11, what should the merged value be?
-Although the correct answer is 13, there’s no way to know just by looking at the numbers 12 and 11.
+Although the correct answer is 13, there's no way to know just by looking at the numbers 12 and 11.
 They could have diverged at 11 (in which case the answer would be 12), or they could have diverged at 0 (in which case the answer would be 23).

-To do highly available counting correctly, it’s not enough to just store a count:
+To do highly available counting correctly, it's not enough to just store a count:

-* You need a data structure that’s amenable to merging when values diverge,
+* You need a data structure that's amenable to merging when values diverge,
 * You need to implement the code that will repair values once partitions end.

 This is an amazing amount of complexity you have to deal with just to maintain a simple count.